 Should you have a Chief Data Officer/Chief Narrative Officer?
 By Kim Reid, Principal Analyst For years, higher education has been called data-rich and information-poor.
 Now, the ability to collect and analyze institutional data is becoming sophisticated enough to tap into strategic insight at very high levels.
 The era of big data in higher education is here, ready and waiting for analysis.
+Higher education has a complicated web of data sources to manage and understand.
 Two plenary sessions at the recent ACT Enrollment Planners Conference reminded us of the growing importance of data in higher education management.
 We now have an unprecedented amount of data available to us in higher education: CRM data, web analytics, enrollment data, student data, learning management system data, and alumni data.
 A major hurdle is that higher education suffers from structural issues surrounding data management and data culture.
 This approach to data involves more than a performance dashboard, although this is a step in the right direction.

 Higher Education & Student Affairs The Higher Education & Student Affairs (HESA) program at Indiana University is a pioneer in the study of higher education and student affairs administration.
 Among the first departments in the country to offer degree programs in this field of study, the HESA program has a distinguished history and continues to be nationally recognized as a leader in the development of higher education scholar-practitioners.
 Our graduates serve as administrative leaders in postsecondary institutions throughout the country, researchers, as well as faculty members that continue to cultivate new insights and understandings in the field.
 We encourage you to explore our website and learn more about our degree programs.
-Please do not hesitate to contact us with questions or to learn more about our program.
 We look forward to meeting you!
 Master’s Program Master's Program Overview (video) Doctoral Programs Doctoral Program Overview (video) HESA Alumni Faculty HESA News and Events IUSPA Journal Awards & Recognition Online Certificate Program Courses Faculty Members